GChristensen/posts/_posts/2021-07-07-how-to-design-software-systems-qmark.md

-  derive a Cartesian product (MxN) of shape subclasses from it, each drawn by its own algorithm, for example: `Shape1Alg1`, `Shape1Alg2`, `Shape2Alg1`, `Shape2Alg2`, ... etc. Although, if you utilize GoF [bridge](https://en.wikipedia.org/wiki/Bridge_pattern) pattern, where algorithms are invoked using composition, you will need only M+N derived classes for your implementation, while still using separation of concerns and polymorphism on the shape classes.
+  derive a Cartesian product (MxN) of shape subclasses from it, each drawn by its own algorithm, for example: `Shape1Alg1`, `Shape1Alg2`, `Shape2Alg1`, `Shape2Alg2`, ... etc. Although, if you utilize GoF [bridge](https://en.wikipedia.org/wiki/Bridge_pattern) pattern, where algorithms are invoked using composition, you will need only M+N derived classes for your implementation, while still using separation of concerns and polymorphism on the Shape subclasses.

 ### Software Quality Attributes

-Earlier we encountered some [software quality](https://en.wikipedia.org/wiki/Software_quality) attributes, such as simplicity, reusability, testability, maintainability, clarity, flexibility, correctness and evolvability.
+Earlier we implicitly invoked some [software quality](https://en.wikipedia.org/wiki/Software_quality) attributes, such as simplicity, reusability, maintainability, clarity, flexibility, correctness and evolvability.
-To understand what may act as major considerations in the choice of a software architecture, and also in which aspects it may be constrained or evaluated, we need more examples:
+To understand what may act as major considerations in the choice of a software architecture, and also by which aspects it may be constrained or evaluated, we need more examples:

 * Granularity - the number of physical nodes needed to deploy an architectural solutions.